What Disqualifies You From Filing Bankruptcies as a Business?

 Previous Bankruptcy Filings

 Filing bankruptcy too frequently may prevent your business from obtaining another bankruptcy discharge.
-If your business already received a Chapter 7 discharge in a case filed within the past eight years, you cannot file another Chapter 7 case.
+If your business already received a Chapter 7 discharge in a case filed within the past eight years, you are disqualified from filing a Chapter 7 case.
 If the previous discharge was in a Chapter 13 case, there’s no mandatory waiting period unless you failed to pay 70 percent of your debt, in which case you have to wait six years to file Chapter 7.
 When filing Chapter 13, you cannot file if you obtained a Chapter 7 discharge in a case filed within four years or a prior Chapter 13 discharge within two years.
 Attempting to file bankruptcy again too soon will result in your case being dismissed.

 Dismissal of a Prior Case